Focused digital cohort selection from social media using the metric backbone of biomedical knowledge graphs: Discussion

-Our hypothesis that backbone contributors engage in discourse more closely related to the topic of interest is supported by the fact that focused social media sites have a much higher proportion of backbone contributors than general-purpose social media sites do.
-While almost all users (more than $93\%$) who mention epilepsy drugs on epilepsy-related social media platforms contribute to the backbone, a substantial proportion of users who mention epilepsy drugs on general-purpose social media do not (approximately $30\%$).
+Our hypothesis that backbone contributors engage in discourse more closely related to the topic of interest is additionally supported by the fact that focused social media sites have a much higher proportion of backbone contributors than general-purpose social media sites do (Section \ref{result:different sites}).
+While almost all users (more than $93\%$) who mention epilepsy drugs on epilepsy-specific social media platforms contribute to the backbone, a substantial proportion of users who similarly mention epilepsy drugs on general-purpose social media do not (between $30\%$ and $35\%$).
 It is significant that this is not merely a result of differences in how often a user mentions terms in our medical dictionary.
-In fact, users of focused social media sites have fewer term matches, on average, than users of general-purpose social media (see Table \ref{table: user statistics}).
+In fact, users of epilepsy-specific social media sites have fewer term matches, on average, than users of general-purpose social media.

-Our approach can thus aid biomedical researchers and practitioners who seek to utilize any type of social media data for health-related research.
-It filters out irrelevant users and provides a more pertinent cohort for analysis.
-Additionally, it enables the community to unify cohort selection and avoid researcher bias because it is parameter-free.
-Importantly, it can easily be generalized to identify any cohort of interest.